Centralized Planning, Operation and Management of Passive Inside and Outside Plant Infrastructure

 Data volumes are increasing, and network traffic is growing.
 These are the realities of the digital age.
 To keep up, service providers are scrambling to roll out more fiber and introduce new technologies.
 The result is increasing network complexity.
 Millions of physical assets, logical resources and connections in the cable network must be managed.
 Doing so is difficult but essential, as these networks are the foundation for delivering the services that keep businesses operational.

-IT is spreading into virtually all areas of private and work life as both residential and business customers consume and generate massive amounts of data.
-Operators of fixed and cellular networks must ensure their fiber-optic networks in the transport and mobile fronthaul and backhaul arena, FTTx infrastructures in access networks, and HFC networks can keep pace with current and future growth rates in traffic volume.
-They are therefore laying more fiber, connecting more 4G and 5G mobile sites to fiber, and extending fiber closer to the end user by splitting up coax clusters in HFC networks.
+IT is spreading into all areas of life as both residential and business customers consume and generate massive amounts of data.
+Network operators must ensure their fiber-optic networks in the transport and mobile fronthaul and backhaul arena, FTTx infrastructures in access networks, and HFC networks can keep pace with traffic.
+They are therefore laying more fiber, connecting more mobile sites to fiber, and extending fiber closer to end users.

-FNT’s Cable and Outside Plant Management (OSP) makes it possible to efficiently operate complex passive network infrastructures.
-It gives communication service providers and network operators full transparency across the network to document, plan and manage any inside and outside plant cable network infrastructure.
-From a service assurance perspective this is important because it’s the best defense against service interruption, which can bring large technical environments to a standstill.
-From a planning perspective, it’s important to base changes and rollouts on accurate as-built documentation.
-It’s equally important for all changes to be reflected in a centralized management system.
-In the continuous cycle of network maintenance, and any wrong information can have ripple effects felt throughout the entire infrastructure.
+FNT Cable and Outside Plant Management makes it possible to efficiently operate complex passive network infrastructures.
+It gives full transparency across the network to document, plan and manage any inside and outside plant cable network infrastructure.
+From a service assurance perspective, this is the best defense against service interruption.
+From a planning perspective, it ensures changes are based on accurate as-built documentation and that all changes are reflected in a centralized management system.

-When the FNT Cable and Outside Plant Management and FNT Telco Active Inventory solutions are used together, an operator can manage the complete collection of network and service resources of an active telco transport network.
-All the hierarchically structured services and paths in the FNT Telco Active Inventory solution can be assigned to the appropriate underlying resources in the FNT Cable and Outside Plant Management solution.
+Using FNT Cable and Outside Plant Management and Telco Active Inventory solutions together enables management of the complete collection of network and service resources of an active telco transport network.
+All the hierarchically structured services and paths in FNT Telco Active Inventory can be assigned to the appropriate underlying resources in FNT Cable and Outside Plant Management.

 Three Solution Levels

 One size does not fit all, especially when it comes to software.
-The solution is available in three versions of progressively increasing functionality.
+All solutions are available in three versions of progressively increasing functionality.
 Choose the level of support that best suits your needs.
 Change your selection as your needs change.

 Whether to meet bandwidth requirements for residential and business customers, to split up HFC clusters and move fiber closer to the customer, or to support 4G/5G rollouts, operators must lay more fiber as quickly and efficiently as possible.